CHEMIO/chemistry_rails/README.md

-# chemistry_rails
+# Chemistry on Rails
 ===============

-A gem for validating chemical formula and calculating analysis
+A gem for validating chemical formula and calculating elemental analysis

 ## Installation